Information and Communication Technology Demands More Stringent Risk Management

 This event, and numerous others like it, emphasizes the need for rigorous risk management frameworks to steer the procurement of ICT at federal agencies.

 At the Department of Homeland Security (DHS), the mission of the Office of the Chief Information Officer (OCIO) is to Protect, Connect, and Perform.
 Their job is to procure and implement IT systems and infrastructure to support every DHS mission and activity.
-These services prevent and deter terrorist attacks in the U.S. and secure and safeguard its borders and cyberspace.
+These services prevent and deter terrorist attacks in the U.S., securing and safeguarding its borders and cyberspace.
 For this reason, the OCIO is “focused on delivering world-class IT” to ensure the security of all Americans.

-Managing risks and threats to DHS IT and communication technologies supply chains remains a top priority as well as a constant challenge.
+Managing risks and threats to DHS IT and communication technologies supply chains remains a top priority and a constant challenge.
 To address these concerns, the Acting Secretary of Homeland Security asked its experts on the Homeland Security Advisory Council four questions: